Accessibility Options

 • Aquatic Physiotherapy/Hydrotherapy can provide a supportive medium for balance and walking training whilst the water can facilitate freedom of movement and mobility of tight muscles and stiff joints.

 • Group exercise- We are also able to offer group exercise with our multi-level Neurofit classes which are delivered via Zoom following assessment from one of our specialist Physiotherapists.
-Your Physiotherapist will be able to assess and determine which class may be suitable for you.

 • Referral to specialist Occupational Therapy and Speech and Language therapy services